LukasLen/SecretSanta/README.md

   <img width="80%" title="Secret Santa Admin Panel" alt="Secret Santa Admin Panel" src="https://github.com/LukasLen/secretsanta/blob/master/screenshot.png">
 </p>

-## Installing
+## Installation

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Requirements

+* Web server with PHP 7+
+* MariaDB 10.1+

+This Application was tested on a system with PHP 7.2.5 and MariaDB 10.1.32 and is expected to run on the more recent versions.

 ### Instructions

-A step by step series of examples that tell you how to get your secret santa copy running.
+A step by step series of instructions that tell you how to get your secret santa copy running.

 * Import the file "sql/secetsanta.sql" to your database.
-The following commands are for mysql.
 Note: You can also import these files through your Database Management Client; for example phpMyAdmin.
   ```
-  source sql/secetsanta.sql
+  source /path/to/sql/secetsanta.sql
   ```
 * To import test data use the "sql/insert test data.sql" file.
 It will create three users and a game.
   ```
-  source sql/insert test data.sql
+  source /path/to/sql/insert test data.sql
   ```
 * Modify the "config.php" file to your needs - Important: Set database values and email credentials

 Now you can open up the Secret Santa application in your browser and login with these details:
-Email: ```admin@mail.com```
+Email: `admin@mail.com`
-Password: ```admin```
+Password: `admin`

 To login to the test users use:
 Emails: